Randy Waldrum invites 23 players for FIFA Women World Cup | Latest Nigeria News Today

 Randy Waldrum invites 23 players for FIFA Women World Cup

-Super Falcons manager, Randy Waldrum has invited 23 players who will represent Nigeria in the FIFA WOMEN’S WORLD CUP which will be held from 20 Jul 2023 to 20 Aug 2023 in Australia and New Zealand.
+Finally, Randy Waldrum, the manager of the Super Falcons, has extended invitations to 23 players who will be representing Nigeria in the upcoming FIFA Women’s World Cup.
+The tournament will take place in Australia and New Zealand from July 20, 2023, to August 20, 2023.

-The 11th time African Champions will open their campaign against Canada on 21st July as they will begin their voyage to their first World Cup.
+Also, The 11th time African Champions will open their campaign against Canada on 21st July as they will begin their voyage to their first World Cup.

 Invited players include: